zediogoviana/zediogoviana.github.io/content/posts/analysing-electricity-consumption-with-livebook.md

 => NOT sum([0, 0.06, 0.172, 0.088]) = 0.32 kW
 ```

-What I did to solve this, and be able to analyse actual consumed/produced values, was to convert the `Smart Cell` into code, and directly edit it, to do some more complex operations.
-With the help of [DataFrame.put/4](https://hexdocs.pm/explorer/Explorer.DataFrame.html#put/4) and [Series.transform/2](https://hexdocs.pm/explorer/Explorer.Series.html#transform/2), you can easily make operations on top of existing columns to create new ones.
+To solve this, and be able to analyse actual consumed/produced values, I converted the respective `Smart Cell` into code, and directly edited it.
+That enables us to do more complex operations than the "no-code".
+With the help of [DataFrame.put/4](https://hexdocs.pm/explorer/Explorer.DataFrame.html#put/4) and [Series.transform/2](https://hexdocs.pm/explorer/Explorer.Series.html#transform/2), you can easily make extra calculations on top of existing columns to create new ones.

 ```elixir
 convert_to_hour = fn time ->